 Replacement Glass | Window Panes and More

-If one of your window panes is damaged, you may be tempted to ignore the problem, especially if it is just cracked.
-Why incur the cost and endure the inconvenience of replacing the entire window?
+If one of your window panes is damaged, you may be tempted to ignore the problem, especially if it's just cracked.
+Why endure the inconvenience of replacing the entire window?
 No need to replace the entire unit or even disturb the window frame.
-You can have a glass expert just repair the affected pane of glass.
+At Glass Doctor®, one of our glass experts will just repair the affected pane of glass.

 Save the Window Frame, Fix the Pane!

 Window experts agree that fixing the single damaged pane rather than replacing the whole unit is the best way to repair a faulty window.
 Ignoring a single broken pane can result in huge expenses later on.